abdulMuhit/NodeJSChat/README.md

 To start your Phoenix app:

+  * You might need to use sudo for some commands.

   * Install dependencies with `mix deps.get`
+  * Set your DB password in config/dev.exs
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`